-14. Guarantees

-a.
-Are there any guarantees or warranties for any of the following:

-No Yes Don't know With title deeds Lost

-(i) Electrical work \boxtimes

-(ii) Roofing \boxtimes

-(iii) Central heating \boxtimes

-(iv) National House Building Council (NHBC) \boxtimes

-(v) Damp course \boxtimes

-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

-b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: ☐ Yes ☐ No

-15. Boundaries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: ☐ Yes ☑ No ☐ Don't kn ow
+If you have answered yo es, please giv e details C. If you have answered you any guarantees relating of the purchase solicitor as soon as possible to these documents and yourself these documents and yourself arrange for them to be provide a description of may be shown in the or Guarantees are held by es, these gua er and should ssible for che please write our solicitor obtained.
+You f the work can rantees was desired to the given character to the content of the c vill be to your you do o has agent will o need to es/No 14.
+Guarantees a.
+Are there any guarante following: es or warrant ies for an y of the (i) Electrical work No Yes Don't Know With title deeds Lost (ii) Roofing No Yes Don't Know With title deeds Lost (iii) Central heating No Yes Don't know With title deeds Lost (iv) NHBC No Yes Don't know With title deeds Lost (v) Damp course No Yes Don't know With title deeds Lost b.
+Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deeds', please gir of the work or installations to which the guarantee(s) relations. ve details C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: Yes/No 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: Yes(No) Don't Know

-16. Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property = = In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes/No/ Don't know b. that affects your property in some other way?
+Yes/No/ Don't know c. that requires you to do any maintenance, repairs or improvements to your property?
+Yes/No/ Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.

-Declaration by the seller(s)/or other authorised body or person(s)
+Declaration by the seller(s)/or other authorised body or person(s):

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+I / We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.